fatimakazim/fk2231-Manus-et-machina/_posts/2010-02-05-post-quote.md

 ![Vintage Elevator](https://i.ytimg.com/vi/UtkAJscxbZU/maxresdefault.jpg)

-- The story begins in **1913 at a royal wedding in Berlin**, where Tsar Nicholas II refused to use an elevator due to outdated court protocols.
-- Monarchs like **the German Kaiser, the British Queen, and Kaiser Franz Joseph I** all refused to use elevators.
-- Elevators were seen as a **democratic space**—there was no first-class section, and everyone stood together.

 ## **Early Elevators Were Dangerous**
 - Used in mine shafts, they were infamous for **fatal accidents**.
 - **1830s & 1840s:** Passenger elevators relied on hemp ropes, which often snapped.